18 November 2024

 According to TWU ACT sub-branch secretary Klaus Pinkas, drivers have had “enough” of physical assaults.

-“We are talking drivers getting beaten up, we’re talking about drivers having a full can of coke thrown at them, we’re talking about drivers have been spat on, we’ve been had death threats against drivers – you name it, it happens,” he told Region.
+“We are talking drivers getting beaten up, we’re talking about drivers having a full can of coke thrown at them, we’re talking about drivers who have been spat on, we’ve even had death threats against drivers – you name it, it happens,” he told Region.

 There is an average of 40 cases of violence against Canberra bus drivers every month, and “that’s the reported ones”.